vananhngt/data-analyst-portfolio/README.md

 #### Organizational Communication Network Analysis

-- **Goal:**  To explore how demographic factors, family size, and socio-economic class influenced passenger survival during the Titanic disaster.
+- **Goal:**  To identify the leaders and opinion-makers within a student cohort.

-- **Description:**  Based on email exchange data, two directed networks were constructed — one representing messages sent and the other representing messages received.
+- **Description:**  Based on email exchange data, two directed networks were constructed: one representing messages sent and the other representing messages received.
 The analysis aimed to distinguish individuals who actively initiate communication (opinion-makers) from those who are frequently contacted (leaders), while also uncovering deeper structural insights into the cohort’s communication dynamics.

-- **Skills / Tools Used:**  Python (NetworkX, pandas), entrality metrics (degree, eigenvector, betweenness, closeness), clustering coefficient, data cleaning
+- **Skills / Tools Used:**  Python (NetworkX, pandas), centrality metrics (degree, eigenvector, betweenness, closeness), clustering coefficient, data cleaning

 - **Results & Insights:**  The analysis identified individuals who actively initiated conversations, as well as those frequently sought out and trusted by others.
 A key individual was found to serve as a connector between two distinct clusters, highlighting a bridging role across subgroups.
 Overall, the communication structure appeared decentralized, with influence distributed among multiple prominent figures rather than concentrated in a single leader.